d-krupke/AlgLab-WS2425-material/sheets/01_cpsat/exercises/02_multi_knapsack/README.md

   configuration for you that you can use to quickly pretty up and check your code.
 You can install it by running `pip install pre-commit` and then `pre-commit run --all-files` to run it on all files in your repository.
-- [Git LFS](https://git-lfs.com/): The instances are stored using Git LFS.
-You may need to install it as otherwise the instances will be empty and result in an error.